-Posted by Jessica Meeder on Apr 22, 2013 in Firm News
+Posted by Jessica Meede on April 22, 2013 in Firm News

 Today marks the 43rd anniversary of Earth Day.
 Forty-three years ago Americans from all walks of life were affected by pollution in a way that is hard for many of us today even to imagine.
 They could see, smell, and even touch pollution all around them.
 It was in 1969 that Cleveland’s Cuyahoga River actually burst into flames that leapt eight stories high, fueled by all the oil and other waste that had been dumped into it; an oil spill off the coast of Santa Barbara closed virtually all the beaches in Southern California; and 26 million fish died of contamination in a single Florida lake.
 Lake Erie had been declared dead, raw sewage was being dumped directly into rivers such as the Hudson and the Mississippi, and two-thirds of America’s waters were considered unfit for either fishing or swimming.

 These abuses drove more than 20 million people—about 10 percent of our nation’s population—to take to the streets on April 22, 1970 to demand that the government begin cleaning up and protecting the environment.
 The April 22, 1970 demonstrations were the largest that our country still has ever seen.
 As a result, a Republican President and a Democratic Senate came together to agree on a groundbreaking series of laws including the Clean Air Act, Clean Water Act, and the Endangered Species Act, and they also created the Environmental Protection Agency.